 Colonial Folkways: A Chronicle of American Life in the Reign of the Georges

-by Charles McLean Andrews Purchase Charles McLean Andrews was a well regarded scholar focusing on American colonial history.
+Charles McLean Andrews was a well-regarded scholar focusing on American colonial history.
 As a leader of the “Imperial School” of historians, he emphasized the role England played.
-Specifically, he he argued that British leaders failed in a major way to recognize the differences in American society, which led to… Continue reading Colonial Folkways: A Chronicle of American Life in the Reign of the Georges
+Specifically, he argued that British leaders failed in a major way to recognize the differences in American society, which led to independence.

 Sources in Late Antiquity and Byzantium